-One of the scenes centers around the bathroom, where Katherine Johnson, played by Taraji P. Henson, is shown running to the “Colored Ladies Only” bathrooms across the campus at NASA to relieve herself daily.
+One of the scenes centers around the bathroom.
+Katherine Johnson, played by Taraji P. Henson, is shown running to the “Colored Only“ bathrooms across the campus to relieve herself daily.

 It was a very dramatic scene but it never happened.

-There is another scene in which Johnson, played by Taraji, is seen finishing some last minute calculations that allow for the historic launch to proceed.
-She is seen delivering the calculations to Mission Control, but is not allowed to enter due to her being a black woman- that is until Al Harrison, played by Costner, her white boss appears and brings her in the room.
+There is another scene in which Johnson is seen finishing some last minute calculations that allow for the historic launch to proceed.
+She delivers the calculations to Mission Control, but is not allowed to enter-due to her being a black woman- that is until Harrison appears and brings her in.

-She is the lone black woman in a see of white males and is then allowed to watch the historic launch.
-The camera shows a series of traded glances between a benevolent white boss and a thankful black employee.
+She is the lone black woman in a sea of white males and is then allowed to watch the historic launch.
+The camera then shows a series of traded glances between a benevolent white boss and a humbled black employee.

-Although “Hidden Figures” is not a documentary and doesn’t need to follow the true-life story to the letter.
-I believe it should keep the integrity of the story line.
-Why would the director and writers need to add a white guy who “does the right thing?”
+Although “Hidden Figures” is not a documentary and doesn’t need to follow the true -life story to the letter, I believe it should keep the integrity of the story line.
+Why would the writers need to add a white guy who “does the right thing”?

-Is it to provide a white character that allows white viewers to feel good about themselves, seen doing the right thing?
+Is it to provide a white character that allows white viewers to feel good about themselves doing the right thing?
 I say yes.

-What this director Theodore Melfi did was take a story that was compelling and interesting about three African American women and other some what diminished their role as standing strong in the face of Jim Crow.
+What this director Theodore Melfi did was take a story that was compelling, interesting, about three African American women and somewhat diminished their role as standing strong in the face of Jim Crow.

-In no uncertain terms does this white washing in this film take away from this very important story about these brilliant black women and their contribution to NASA in the first successful launching of a man into space.
+In no uncertain terms does this white washing take away from this very important story about these brilliant black women and their contribution to NASA in the first successful launching of a man into space.

-But the move should have allowed them the full credit these courageous women earned.
+But the movie should have allowed them the full credit that these courageous women earned.